mmgertrude/project-2--List-Pagination-and-Filtering/README.md

  #include project description
  #include skills and techniques used to complete the project
- #identify the extra credit features added
+ #identify the extra credit features added...